 Cause

-Personally, I usually like to start with the simplest thing: If it says that doesn’t exist… let’s check, and in this case, the error raised by the adapter it’s just stupid because the stored procedure exists in that specific database as you may see in the picture below:
+Personally, I usually like to start with the simplest thing: If it says that doesn’t exist… let’s check, and in this case, the error raised by the adapter is just stupid because the stored procedure exists in that specific database, as you may see in the picture below:

-At a first glimpse, it seems that was not a security issue because I was able to connect to the database, otherwise, I would get the following error:
+At first glance, it seems that was not a security issue because I was able to connect to the database; otherwise, I would have gotten the following error:

 Error details: Microsoft.ServiceModel.Channels.Common.ConnectionException: Cannot open database “AsyncTransactions” requested by the login.
 The login failed.